mdfloy22/mdfloy22_/quiz2.md

 >Darent, facerent

 third plural perfect indicative active
->Dederunt: They gave the money to the worker.
+>Dederunt: They gave ❌the money to the worker.❌
->>Fecerunt: They made the crafts.
+>>Fecerunt: They made ❌the crafts.❌

 perfect infinitive passive
 >Datus esse, factus esse